MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-page-copilot.md

 ﻿---
 title: Create an AI-generated web page using Copilot (preview)
-description: Learn how to create an AI-generated webpage using COpilot in Power Pages.
+description: Learn how to create an AI-generated webpage using Copilot in Power Pages.
 author: clromano
 ms.topic: conceptual
 ms.custom: